wonderwagon/Akhenaten/doc/building_macos.md

-# Building Julius for Mac OS
+# Building Ozymandias for Mac OS

 ## Installing the dependencies

-In order to be able to build Julius, you need to install the dependencies first.
+In order to be able to build Ozymandias, you need to install the dependencies first.

 The dependencies are: